-Orbiting screw blender also called nautamixer or vertical cone screw blender consists of a conical vessel with a screw that rotates on its axis which lifts powders from the base of the conical vessel to the powder surface.
+Orbiting screw blender also called Nauta mixer or vertical cone screw blender consists of a conical vessel with a screw that rotates on its axis which lifts powders from the base of the conical vessel to the powder surface.
 The screw rotates at low speed, typically 35-100m per minute.
-The drive system generally consist of two motors; one for rotation of the main drive and the other for rotation of the screw.
-For better and faster mixing, two orbiting screw may be used in a single vessel in which one screw is shorter and larger in diameter in some cases.
-The vertical design and the conical shape of the vessel makes orbiting screw blender have the flexibility to operate efficiently with batch size ranging from low volumes of about 10% up to 90% of the total working volume in capacity of the blender.
+The drive system generally consists of two motors; one for rotation of the main drive and the other for rotation of the screw.
+For better and faster mixing, two orbiting screws may be used in a single vessel in which one screw is shorter and larger in diameter in some cases.
+The vertical design and the conical shape of the vessel make orbiting screw blender have the flexibility to operate efficiently with batch size ranging from low volumes of about 10% up to 90% of the total working volume in capacity of the blender.
 The blended powder is discharged through a discharge value located at the bottom of the blender.
 Orbiting screw blender unlike horizontal ribbon blender achieves almost 100% material discharge.

 Pharmaceutical uses of orbiting screw blender

-- Orbital screw blender is used in mixing shear sensitive and heat sensitive powders.
+- Orbital screw blender is used in mixing shear sensitive and heat-sensitive powders.